talorlik/ldap-2fa-on-k8s/application/README.md

 - Route53 hosted zone must be created beforehand (manually or via another Terraform configuration)
-- **Private CA Setup**: A central Private CA must be created in the State Account and shared via RAM.
-See [Private CA Setup and Certificate Issuance](./CROSS-ACCOUNT-ACCESS.md#private-ca-setup-and-certificate-issuance) for detailed instructions.
+- **Public ACM Certificate Setup**: Public ACM certificates must be requested in each deployment account and validated using DNS records in the State Account's Route53 hosted zone.
+See [Public ACM Certificate Setup and DNS Validation](./CROSS-ACCOUNT-ACCESS.md#public-acm-certificate-setup-and-dns-validation) for detailed setup instructions with step-by-step AWS CLI commands.
-- ACM certificate must be requested from the Private CA in each deployment account and validated beforehand
+- ACM certificate must be requested in each deployment account (development, production) as a public ACM certificate (Amazon-issued)
+- Certificate must be validated via DNS validation records created in Route53 hosted zone in the State Account
 - Certificate must be in `ISSUED` status
 - Certificate must be in the same region as the EKS cluster
+- Certificate must exist in the Deployment Account (not State Account)

 **Outputs:**